 As mentioned earlier in this post, C-level executives focus on achieving business outcomes that align with strategic corporate goals.
 UiPath Insights with powerful embedded analytics measures, reports, and aligns RPA operations with specific KPIs and business outcomes.
 Customers will be able to answer questions, such as: How successful are our automations?
 How can we measure and improve their performance?
 How exactly is our automation strategy impacting the company’s bottom line?
 In fact, customers should be able to calculate their return on investment (ROI) from RPA!
 Now that’s exciting for the CFO, COO and CTO!

-Of course, customers are able to leverage their existing analytics environment (e.g., Kibana / Elasticsearch, Microsoft PowerBI / SQL, etc.), deploy Insights standalone, or combine Insights with an existing analytics solution.
+Of course, customers are able to use their existing analytics environment, such as Kibana / Elasticsearch, Microsoft PowerBI / SQL, etc. Or they can deploy Insights standalone.
+Finally, Insights can be combined with an existing analytics solution.

 UiPath Insights incorporates a number of exciting features:

 - Visibility to business and operational metrics in a single, intuitive, configurable user interface.